CDLUC3/dash/licensing.md

 ## DataONE Dash ([oneshare.cdlib.org](http://oneshare.cdlib.org))

-we will assign a Creative Commons Public Domain Dedication [CC0 1.0 waiver](http://creativecommons.org/publicdomain/zero/1.0/).
-This waiver has no restrictions on reuse and encourages reuse.
+All data submitted to DataONE Dash will require a [Creative Commons Public Domain Dedication (CC0 1.0) waiver](http://creativecommons.org/publicdomain/zero/1.0/).
+This waiver has no restrictions on use and encourages reuse of data for any and all purposes.
+Read more on why CC0 is best for data at [wiki.creativecommons.org/CC0_use_for_data](https://wiki.creativecommons.org/CC0_use_for_data).

 ## UC Dash (_campus_.dash.edu)